Rain gauge

-A rain gauge (also known as udometer, pluvia metior, pluviometer, ombrometer, and hyetometer) is an instrument used by meteorologists and hydrologists to gather and measure the amount of liquid precipitation over a predefined area, over a period of time.
-It is used for determining the depth of precipitation (usually in mm) that occurs over a unit area and thus measuring rainfall amount.
+A rain gauge (also known as udometer, ombrometer, pluviometer and hyetometer) is an instrument used by meteorologists and hydrologists to gather and measure the amount of liquid precipitation in a predefined area, over a set period of time.
+It is used to determine the depth of precipitation (usually in mm) that occurs over a unit area and measure rainfall amount.

 History

-The first known rainfall records were kept by the Ancient Greeks, at around 500 BCE.